AFCEN’s international activities are strongly focused on the five key objectives below:

 Harmonization and cooperation initiatives

-Empowered by its long tradition as a major force in the nuclear codes sector in several countries, and as part of its determination to continually incorporate industry best practice and local regulations for its code users, AFCEN is naturally involved in the harmonization programs either set up by international organizations or created at its own initiative.
+A major force in the nuclear codes sector around the world, and as part of its determination to continually incorporate industry best practice and local regulations for its code users, AFCEN is naturally involved in the harmonization programs either set up by international organizations or created at its own initiative.

 For example, AFCEN contributes to the objectives of harmonizing mechanical codes as set forth in the multinational design evaluation program (MDEP) implemented by the Safety Authorities in the main countries using nuclear energy.

-Similarly, AFCEN is represented in the “Codes & Standards” task force of the working group (formed by the World Nuclear Association WNA, which includes industry’s main players) on cooperation in reactor design evaluation and licensing (CORDEL).
+Similarly, AFCEN is an observer in the "Codes & Standards" task force of the working group (formed by the World Nuclear Association WNA, which includes industry's main players) on cooperation in reactor design evaluation and licensing (CORDEL).

 AFCEN has taken part in the group of Standards Development Organizations (SDO) ever since it was created by the MDEP (Multinational Design Evaluation Program) Mechanical Codes and Standards Working Group (CSWG) in 2006.
 With this aim in mind, the “Convergence Board [for nuclear mechanical codes]” was created in 2010 to identify and facilitate the introduction of compatible rules in each of the mechanical codes.
-Just like ASME, JSME, KEPIC, CSA and NIKIET, AFCEN is a member of the Convergence Board, which is led by ASME ST LLC.
-The board holds three meetings a year in addition to the ASME Code Week and reports on its work once a year to MDEP/CSWG (November 10, 2016).
+AFCEN is a member of the Convergence Board similarly as ASME, JSME, KEPIC, CSA and NIKIET.
+The SDO board holds three meetings a year in addition to the ASME Code Week and reports on its work once a year to MDEP/CSWG.

 WNA (World Nuclear Association) created the CORDEL working group (Cooperation in Reactor Design, Evaluation and Licensing) in 2007 to stimulate dialog between the international nuclear industry and Safety Authorities.

-AFCEN’s RCC-M Subcommittee is an active participant in the work of the Mechanical Codes & Standards Task Force (CORDEL/MCSTF).
+AFCEN’s RCC-M Subcommittee is invited to voice its opinion about the work of the Mechanical Codes & Standards Task Force (CORDEL/MCSTF).
 In 2015, AFCEN endorsed the publication of a document comparing the qualification of non-destructive testing personnel (Qualifications for NDE Personnel, Harmonization of International Code Requirements).
-In 2016, WNA/CORDEL published a comparative study on welding practices commissioned by the SDO Convergence Board featuring input from AFCEN’s members, who also contributed to the code comparison report on non-linear analysis methodologies while benchmarking based on real cases.
-A project to compare different design codes on fatigue analysis was launched under AMEC’s leadership (meeting on September 8, 2016), and AFCEN will check the elements presented in the RCC-M and RCC-MRx codes.
+In 2016, WNA/CORDEL published a comparative study on welding practices commissioned by the SDO Convergence Board featuring input from AFCEN’s members.
+In 2017, WNA/CORDEL published a code comparison report on non-linear analysis design rules and is continuing to work on a set of benchmarks based on test cases featuring contributions from AFCEN code users.
+The project aimed at comparing different fatigue analysis practices was submitted to AFCEN, which will check the elements presented in the RCC-M and RCC-MRx codes.

 CORDEL is a useful platform for AFCEN and its members to harmonize coded best practices at the international level.